CMakePP/CMaize/docs/source/apis/recipes/cpp_generate_find_recipe.rst

 .. function:: _cpp_generate_find_recipe(<output> <name> <module>)

-    Function which generates the find-recipe for a dependency.

     The find-recipe searches for an installed version of a dependency.
 This function generates the callback to be used as the find-recipe.
 Ultimately,